 9. Panic Room

 In Popular opinion, Panic Room is often considered as the weakest David Fincher movie.
 I think it is not weak but the simplest of all his films.
 It was meant to be a Popcorn entertainment but someone who made Fight Club only 3 years ago couldn’t just get away with that excuse.
-Panic Room is a film with a formulaic plot but the execution was brilliant enough to say that this is a well directed film with a mediocre script.
+Panic Room is a film with a formulaic plot but the execution was brilliant enough to say that this is a well-directed film with a mediocre script.

 Meg Altman (Jodie Foster) and her un-girlie daughter move in a Manhattan Apartment and finds intruders on the very first night.
 Luckily there is a Panic Room in the house.
 But the catch here is that the Panic Room is where these intruders need to go.
-You may accuse me for stealing Roger Ebert’s lines but I have to mention that the film was indeed like a chessboard where we see both the players making their moves.
-Obviously the better strategist won but I have to say, it was one hell of a game.
+You may accuse me of stealing Roger Ebert’s lines but I have to mention that the film was indeed like a chessboard where we see both the players making their moves.
+Obviously, the better strategist won but I have to say, it was one hell of a game.

 What if someone offered you a life changing experience?
 But it comes with a condition.
 It will change your life; possibly for the good but, the worse scenario is not too far either.
 Would you take your chances?
 Or will you go back to typing random alphabets on the computer screen or fight crime or cheat and abuse people to print a shit load of money?
 What Fincher did really well with this fabulous thriller was maintaining an ever flowing continuous sense of dread.

 Michael Douglas plays an a**ho*e.
 He is rude to the people he deals with, he is even rude to his family.
-But as the film proceeds you, Fincher peals off the character played by Douglas like a onion that makes you cry.
+But as the film proceeds you, Fincher peals off the character played by Douglas like an onion that makes you cry.
 With each layer that’s stripped-off, you see the protagonist breaking down even further.
-Every shot in Fincher’s The Game feels like its been planned and re-shot multiple times until it is absolutely perfect.
+Every shot in Fincher’s The Game feels like it’s been planned and re-shot multiple times until it is absolutely perfect.
 There are also immaculately shot flashback sequences which show how much Fincher cares about his films.

 7. The Girl With The Dragon Tattoo